-The project team also met with Jennifer Franks, Lead, Indigenous Placemaking at the Indigenous Affairs Office at The project team also heard that there is a growing number the City of Toronto on September 8, 2020.
-While Jennifer of Indigenous groups moving to Toronto's downtown, but the majority of these groups may not be aware of some of the waterfront amenities that are available in the downtown area.
+The project team also heard that there is a growing number of Indigenous groups moving to Toronto's downtown, but the majority of these groups may not be aware of some of the waterfront amenities that are available in the downtown area.
 The importance of education to help reduce barriers was discussed, as well engaging newcomers (to Toronto's downtown) on ongoing initiatives.
 In addition to this, providing educational opportunities on how to use kayaks and other non-motorized boats in the inner harbor was encouraged.
 Other feedback included:

-- Placemaking: opportunities to highlight history, culture, stewardship (as related to shoreline and water); - Opportunities for learning: skills and traditions in boating, fishing, shoreline medicinal planting; - Employment and funding opportunities in water-related businesses on the waterfront: - Access to open space and on-land facilities (e.g. gathering space for events and ceremonies, boat launches/ on-land storage); - Representation or involvement in future studies, programs, working groups, committees, etc.; - Indigenous businesses: canoe rental (access to seasonal on-land storage, canoe launch); - Ice fishing business; - · Kayak/canoe share programs; - Safety on water classes; - Paddle boarding classes; - "Circle of respect" gathering spaces, fire pits; - · Partnership with Indigenous youth groups; - Interpretative landscapes to reflect the history/heritage, allow for traditional gatherings and celebrations (usable public spaces for ceremonies and community events, native planting, and food/medicinal gardens, etc.) to integrate with design of public spaces and parks; - Community events, festivals and celebrations on the waterfront.
+- Placemaking: opportunities to highlight history, culture, stewardship (as related to shoreline and water); - Opportunities for learning: skills and traditions in boating, fishing, shoreline medicinal planting; - Employment and funding opportunities in water-related businesses on the waterfront; - Access to open space and on-land facilities (e.g. gathering space for events and ceremonies, boat launches/ on-land storage); - Representation or involvement in future studies, programs, working groups, committees, etc.; - Indigenous businesses: canoe rental (access to seasonal on-land storage, canoe launch); - Ice fishing business; - Kayak/canoe share programs; - Safety on water classes; - Paddle boarding classes; - "Circle of respect" gathering spaces, fire pits; - Partnership with Indigenous youth groups; - Interpretative landscapes to reflect the history/heritage, allow for traditional gatherings and celebrations (usable public spaces for ceremonies and community events, native planting, and food/medicinal gardens, etc.) to integrate with design of public spaces and parks; - Community events, festivals and celebrations on the waterfront.